jsfehler/flake8-sammlung/README.md

 # flake8-sammlung

-Install the following flake8 plugins in one shot:
+Install flake8 and the following plugins in one shot:

-- flake8
 - flake8-blind-except
 - flake8-broken-line
 - flake8-builtins